endoflife-date/endoflife.date/products/gke.md

 ## Release Channels

 GKE offers [3 release channels][channels]: Rapid, Regular (default), and Stable.
 GKE automatically manages the version and upgrade cadence for a cluster and its node pools if it is enrolled in a release channel.
 All channels offer supported releases of GKE and are considered generally available (GA).
+The End-of-life dates for a specific release will match the above, regardless.

 ## No Channel (Static)